-The Mammalian Reproduction Research Group uses a comparative approach to investigate the evolution and relevance for human disease of key genes involved in mammalian reproduction and metabolic control.
-The Group studies gene evolution in mammalian species distantly related to humans - monotremes in particular.
+The Mammalian Reproduction Group studies gene evolution in mammalian species distantly related to humans - monotremes in particular.
 Monotremes (platypus and echidna) have an extraordinary sex chromosome system that can reveal novel genes and pathways involved in sex determination and differentiation in all mammals, including humans.
-Monotremes have also undergone radical changes to their stomach anatomy and physiology, accompanied by massive loss of genes involved in digestion.
-As a result, studying monotremes provides the opportunity to identify the role of key genes involved in stomach function and metabolism in humans and other mammals.
+Monotremes have undergone radical changes to their stomach anatomy and physiology.
+This is accompanied by a massive loss or change of genes involved in digestion.
+By studying monotremes, we have the opportunity to identify the role of key genes involved in stomach function and metabolism in humans and other mammals.
 Such research may lead to the identification of new therapeutic targets for metabolic diseases such as diabetes.